-- periods of desalinated release: REMP monitoring is implemented as per design presented in this report, adhering to post-wet and pre-wet monitoring where possible (i.e. high river flows may require flexibility in monitoring of some parameters) - periods where there have been no desalinated releases for 6 months: the frequency of REMP monitoring reduces to annually (post-wet season), and - following ceasation of the desalinated releases (noting EA Condition B16 states desalinated releases will cease on or before 23 July 2026): two-years of postrelease monitoring then ceassation of monitoring program.
+- periods of desalinated release: REMP monitoring is implemented as per design presented in this report, adhering to post-wet (autumn) and pre-wet (spring) monitoring where possible for aquatic ecology parameters (i.e. high river flows may require flexibility in monitoring of some parameters), and additional summer and winter monitoring events for water quality only, and - following cessation of the desalinated releases: two-years of post-release monitoring, adhering to pre-wet and post-wet frequency for REMP surveys, then cessation of monitoring program.

-6 Monitoring Program Design
+7 Monitoring Program Design

-6.1 Monitoring Program Components
+7.1 Monitoring Program Components